fion21/Gitbook_ReactJS/README.md

 # Gitbook

-> React app to search Github profiles.
-This app uses the Context API along with the useContext and useReducer hooks for state management inspired by the "Modern React Front To Back" Udemy course
+> ReactJS app to search Github profiles.

+This app uses the Context API along with the useContext and useReducer hooks for state management inspired by "React Front To Back" App.

 ## Usage